christianvoigt/argdown/docs/syntax/README.md

 Arguments are the second basic block elements of Argdown.
 What is the conceptual difference between an argument and a statement?

 Somebody who makes a statement claims that something is true.
 If you do not know anything about it, this claim alone will not help you much in deciding if you should accept it or not.
-Somebody who makes an argument for a claim, tries to show (by logical inference) that if you already accept some other statements (the premises) you should also accept (and believe) the statement in question (the conclusion).
+Somebody who makes an argument for a claim tries to show (by logical inference) that if you already accept some other statements (the premises) you should also accept (and believe) the statement in question (the conclusion).

 So while a statement is structurally simple, an argument always has to consist of at least three elements: